drwahl/ansible-hosts/README.md

 ansible-hosts
 =============

 A MongoDB driven Ansible (https://github.com/ansible/ansible) hosts inventory.
-The goal of this project is to provide a set of scripts/apps to populate, manage and query a MongoDB database for use as a hosts inventory for Ansible.
+The goal of this project is to provide a set of scripts/apps to populate, manage and query a MongoDB database for use as a hosts inventory for Ansible.  ansible-hosts can currently import data from the following sources:

+- puppet-dashboard

+In the future, I'd also like to support the following sources:

+- zabbix

 dependancies
 ============